oroinc/documentation/user/back-office/system/websites/manage.rst

    * Click on the menu item to edit its details.

-Find more information on how to edit and customize the storefront menu in the :ref:`Menu Management <doc-config-menus-menuspage>` section.
+Find more information on how to edit and customize the storefront menu in the :ref:`Storefront Menu Management <frontend-menus-overview>` section.

 5. Once you are happy with the menu contents, click **Save**.